This post may contain affiliate links. Please read our disclosure policy.

-My mom always made boiled corn on the cob.
-I’ve found that roasting this vegetable kicks it into overdrive.
+My mom always made boiled corn on the cob – and it’s delicious prepared this way.
+However, I’ve found that roasting this vegetable kicks it up from good to great.
 The caramelization you can get from charring some of the kernels at the end is simply divine.

 Roasted Corn